CVMA Committees and Task Forces

 AVMA Advisory Committee

-Seeks individuals from California to serve in AVMA positions and develops suggested policy that can be passed along to the Board of Governors as needed on issues of importance at the AVMA.
+Seeks individuals from California to serve in AVMA positions and develops suggested policy that can be passed along to the Board of Governors on issues of importance at the AVMA.

 CVMA Certified Veterinary Assistant Committee

-The responsibility of this committee is to oversee the CVMA CVA credentialing program with the purpose of increasing the number of RVTs.
+Oversees the CVMA Certified Veterinary Assistant Committee credentialing program with the purpose of increasing the number of Registered Veterinary Technicians.

 CAVMRC Steering Committee

-The California Veterinary Medical Reserve Corps (CAVMRC) works in cooperation with a broad range of entities to ensure the most efficient and effective emergency response to provide veterinary services during declared emergencies.
-The CAVMRC Steering Committee assists in overseeing the activities of the CAVMRC.
+Assists in overseeing the activities of the California Veterinary Medical Reserve Corps (CAVMRC), which in turn works in cooperation with a broad range of entities to provide veterinary services to animals in need during declared emergencies.

-Reviews and recommends the CVMA annual balanced budget to the Board of Governors for approval; makes recommendations on financial policies or procedures to the treasurer and/or Board for implementation.
+Reviews and recommends the CVMA annual budget to the Board of Governors for approval; makes recommendations on financial policies or procedures to the CVMA’s Treasurer and/or Board for implementation.

 Leadership Development Committee